ankitakundra7/Database-Management/HW2/README.md

 - Assign primary and foreign keys per the design.
 - Only the following can be NULL: Address_line_2 since it’s not required.
 Customers’ birthdates since it’s not always known.
 The reservation Checkout Date, Discount Code, Customer Rating, and Notes are also not required since they are allowed to be blank when the reservation is created.
 Note, if you see other fields that could be nullable, please clarify these assumptions on Slack.
 - The following fields should be UNIQUE: Customer email, Feature Name, Location Name, Reservation, and Confirmation Number.
 Again, if you find other potential non-primary keys, bring this up on Slack.
-•    DEFAULTS:
+- DEFAULTS:

-o    Stay credits earned and used should be set initially to 0 (zero). o    The reservation Date_Created should default to the current date using the SYSDATE function.
+  - Stay credits earned and used should be set initially to 0 (zero).
+  - The reservation Date_Created should default to the current date using the SYSDATE function.
 I know…we didn’t cover this in class but you can figure this out if you dig a little in your book or online.
 You can do it!

-•    Make sure the following Check constraints are added:
+- Make sure the following Check constraints are added:

-o    Reservation status as of now can only be the following values detailed above: U, I, C, N, or R.
+  - Reservation status as of now can only be the following values detailed above: U, I, C, N, or R.
-o    The Room Type as of now can only be the following values detailed above: D, Q, K, S, or C. o    Stay Credits Used should never be greater than the Stay Credits Earned o    Customer Emailed - emails should have a character length of at least 7 or more.
+  - The Room Type as of now can only be the following values detailed above: D, Q, K, S, or C.
+  - Stay Credits Used should never be greater than the Stay Credits Earned
+  - Customer Emailed - emails should have a character length of at least 7 or more.
 Again, just because we didn’t cover it in class doesn’t mean you can’t google it and figure it out.
 Name this constraint “email_length_check”.